 The Kodiak bear is the fourth largest North American land mammal weighing between 660 and 1,320 pounds!
 That’s the same size as five refrigerators!
-Kodiak bears are a subspecies of brown bear that inhabit the islands of the Kodiak archipelago in Alaska.
-This is the largest subspecies of brown bears and is the second largest of any bear species after polar bears.
+Kodiak bears are a subspecies of brown bear that inhabit the islands of the Kodiak Archipelago in Alaska.
+This is the largest subspecies of brown bear and is the second largest of any bear species after polar bears.

 Polar bears are classified as a vulnerable species and are at risk of becoming endangered unless preventative intervention occurs.
 This is due to the effects climate change has had on the polar ecosystem.
-Large scale ice melting has caused the polar bear’s habitat to begin disappearing and requires polar bears to swim increasingly difficult distances.
-Although polar bears are incredible swimmers with a record distance of 400 miles, this puts them at risk for drowning.
+Large-scale ice melting has caused the polar bear’s habitat to begin disappearing and requires polar bears to swim increasingly difficult distances.
+Although polar bears are incredible swimmers with a record distance of 400 miles, this puts them at risk of drowning.

 The largest land mammal in North America is the American bison!
 The American bison is also the national mammal of the United States.
 This beast can weigh 701 to 2,599 pounds!
 The largest wild American bison ever recorded was a bull weighing 2,800 pounds.
 Bison are also bred in captivity and raised for meat.
 The largest bison in captivity weighed an unbelievable 3,801 pounds!
 Despite their size, a bison can jump six feet vertically and can run 40 miles per hour.
 Adult bison have few predators, but when hunted they primarily fall prey to wolves.
 Bison are ruminants, meaning they have a special stomach that ferments plants before digestion.
 They can therefore eat large amounts of grasses and woody plants that are normally not easy to digest.